gameinn1/HikaruNoGoSSA/README.md

 4: Intro and ending karaoke for the special as well as the intro text.

-5: Intro texts such as "Elite-Fansubs presents" and "Real-Fansubbers presents".
+5: Intro texts such as "Elite-Fansubs presents" and "Real Fansubbers presents".

 6: Perfectly recreated the FANTASY (Opening 3 plus karaoke) for episodes 61-75.

 7: Helped lots with the "Yukari Umezawa's Go Go Igo" titles from episode 36 onwards.

-8: Help with some really complex signs such as "AISHINDOU HOSPITAL" and masking for the [GRAVE OF THE HONINBOU](https://raw.githubusercontent.com/gameinn1/HikaruNoGoSSA/refs/heads/master/Screenshots/61%20Honinbou%20Sign.png) sign in episode 61.
+8: Help with some really complex signs such as [AISHINDOU HOSPITAL](https://raw.githubusercontent.com/gameinn1/HikaruNoGoSSA/refs/heads/master/Screenshots/57%20Sign.png) in episode 57 and masking for the [GRAVE OF THE HONINBOU](https://raw.githubusercontent.com/gameinn1/HikaruNoGoSSA/refs/heads/master/Screenshots/61%20Honinbou%20Sign.png) sign in episode 61.

+This restoration would be nowhere near the level it is without their help.

 ### Status Legend
 - ✅ Complete